 Note: The higher the value, the more likely people are to buy a home.

-- Steady interest in auto purchases: The share of consumers who expect to buy a car in the next six months is slightly lower (-0.6%) in January 2023 compared to last year.
+- Rising interest in auto purchases: The share of consumers who expect to buy a car in the next six months rose by 7% in May 2023 compared to last year.

 How likely are you to buy a new car in the next 6 months?